Yshaul2000/DBProject_7061_3114/README.md

 # 🔗 Stage 3 – Integration and Views

-📜 This stage focuses on integrating the Financial Department database with the Dormitory Management database — a crucial component of the overall university management system.
+📜This stage focuses on integrating the Financial Department database with the Dormitory Management database — a crucial component of the overall university management system.
 The objective is to build a unified structure that enables a comprehensive view of student-related information, combining both financial and residential data.
 As part of this integration, SQL views were created from both the perspective of our department and the collaborating department.
-These views provide streamlined, role-specific access to the combined data, making it easier for each side to retrieve and analyze the information most relevant to their operational needs
+These views provide streamlined, role-specific access to the combined data, making it easier for each side to retrieve and analyze the information most relevant to their operational needs.
----

 ## 🗂️ ERD and DSD Diagrams